Are you afraid to start offering your child finger food? Then you are not alone.

 - Mix

-If you do not want to go 100% finger food, that's perfectly fine.
-If spoon feeding works, then do it!
-Either mix the meals or you can dedicate some meals for finger foods and others for spoon feeding.
+If you don't want to go 100% on finger foods, that's totally fine.
+If finger foods work with spoon feeding, then do it!
+You can either mix up the meals or you can dedicate some meals to finger foods and others to spoon feeding.

 /Elin Oresten